-In the context of the proposed Noro roads works, the main risk area would be from the use of local hotels by the expatriate work force.
-It is anticipated that the risk posted during the construction phase of the works will be low and relevant mitigation measures shall be complied with to avoid or control the impact that this may have on the communities.
+In the context of the proposed bridges upgrade works, the risk arises due to the use of local hotels by the expatriate workforce.
+It is anticipated that the risk posted during the construction phase of the works is low, however, this will be updated in the CESMP produced by the contractor.